 An inexpensive Intel Pentium G4560 will keep your average FPS above 100.

-If you want to achieve 144 FPS in Overwatch, an Intel i5, such as the i5-7500, or AMD Ryzen 5, such as the Ryzen 5 1600 will get you there.
-The extra cores will help raise the minimum FPS too.
-This will also be more future proof and get better performance in more demanding games.
+If you want to achieve 100+ FPS in Overwatch, a Coffee Lake Intel i3, such as the i3-8100, or AMD Ryzen 5, such as the Ryzen 5 2400G will get you there.
+For staying consistenly above 144 FPS at Ultra settings, consider springing for an i5 like the i5-8400 or better.
+Extra cores will help raise the minimum FPS.
+These CPU options will also be more future-proof and get better performance in more demanding games.

 Overwatch Graphical Settings